writethedocs/www/docs/hiring-guide/portfolios.rst

 How you create your portfolio is itself part of your portfolio.
 Consider writing out why you created your portfolio the way you did, what steps you took to complete it, and any problems you solved along the way.
 Then include that as one of your writing samples.
+Be sure to include any skills you learn or tools you use along the way on your resume!

 Your portfolio should represent you at your best.
 Be sure to carefully comb through your samples for grammar and spelling errors and clean them up.